Fairfield has a long history of entrepreneurial spirit and creativity

 1838 - Beginning with the first mill in 1838, industry flourished in the County.

-1858 - The first railroad reached Fairfield (which is now the BNSF Railroad).
+1858 - The first railroad reached Fairfield (from Burlington, IA, which later continued on to the Missouri River).
+It is now the BNSF Railroad.

 1870 - Various groups in the city worked together to urge the Rock Island Railroad to come through Fairfield instead of Ottumwa.
 The Rock Island went bankrupt in 1980.
 Parts of the old roadbed are now used by local trails.